wxwx1993/National_Causal/README.md

 [`pm_map.R`](https://github.com/wxwx1993/National_Causal/blob/master/pm_map.R),[`ScienceAdvances_main.R`](https://github.com/wxwx1993/National_Causal/blob/master/ScienceAdvances_main.R),[`ScienceAdvances_supp.R`](https://github.com/wxwx1993/National_Causal/blob/master/ScienceAdvances_supp.R) includes the code to generate figures in Main Text and Supplementary Materials.

 [`Bootstrap`](https://github.com/wxwx1993/National_Causal/tree/master/Bootstrap) contains code to calculate the Bootstrapped Confidence Intervals for all five statistical models.

+<b>Data: </b><br>
+All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
+Medicare paitent individual data are stored at the Level-3 secured data platform on Research Computing Environment, supported by the Institute for Quantitative Social Science in the Faculty of Arts and Sciences at Harvard University.
+Those interested in the original data can contact the corresponding author.

+<b>Contact Us: </b><br>
+* Email: fdominic@hsph.harvard.edu

+<b>Terms of Use:</b><br>
+Authors/funders retain copyright (where applicable) of code on this Github repo and the article.
+Anyone who wishes to share, reuse, remix, or adapt this material must obtain permission from the corresponding author.
+By using the contents on this Github repo and the article, you agree to cite our paper.